Solrikk/PicTrace/README.md

 ssim_index = ssim(target_gray, current_gray)
 ```

-2) **_Contrast Comparison:_** Similarity in contrast is measured through the variance of pixel intensities (variations from the average value), understanding how similar the patterns of light and shadow distribution are between two images.
+2) **_Contrast Comparison:_** is measured through the variance of pixel intensities (variations from the average value), understanding how similar the patterns of light and shadow distribution are between two images.
 3) **_Structure Comparison:_** Compares patterns of spatial pixel distribution, ignoring variations in luminance and contrast.
 It is done by calculating the covariance between the images relative to their local average values.

 ![image](https://wikimedia.org/api/rest_v1/media/math/render/svg/96b4f1c3840c3707a93197798dcbfbfff24fa92b)